vietbuiminh/force-academic-mk/_pages/research.md

   #  - label: "Get started"
   #    url: "/test/"
   caption: Alluvial fans in the Aklavik Range, NWT, Canada
-excerpt: I'm interested in how climate and deglaciation dictate process and morphology of landscapes across timescales, from thousand-year deglacial climate change to modern, anthropogenic shifts.<br>I address my research questions using a number of approaches, including remote sensing, laboratory experimentation, field measurements, and geochronology (optically stimulated luminescence and <sup>10</sup>Be cosmogenic nuclide dating).<br><i>Please feel free to click through each project to learn more about it.</i>
+excerpt: I'm interested in how climate and deglaciation dictate process and morphology of landscapes across timescales, from thousand-year deglacial climate change to modern, anthropogenic shifts.<br><br>I address my research questions using a number of approaches, including remote sensing, laboratory experimentation, field measurements, and geochronology (optically stimulated luminescence and <sup>10</sup>Be cosmogenic nuclide dating).<br><br><i>Please feel free to click through each project to learn more about it.</i>
 # Includes author profile in sidebar
 #author: Shanti Penprase
 #author_profile: true